mitre/microsoft-windows-2012r2-memberserver-stig-baseline/README.md

 - application_accounts_domain (NULL) - add your usernames as needed
 - application_accounts_local (NULL) - add your usernames as needed
 - excluded_accounts_domain (NULL) - add your usernames as needed
-- application_services (NULL) - Need to allow for Control V-3487 to pass
+- application_services (NULL) - add your known and approved application system services

 ## Inputs used in the profile